-Designed and delivered in partnership with the Consensus Building Institute (CBI) - a not-for-profit organization founded in 1993 by leading practitioners and theory builders in the fields of negotiation and dispute resolution and affiliated with Harvard and MIT - this course provides an in-depth overview of strategies for assessing, designing and convening multi-stakeholder partnerships and initiatives.
+Designed and delivered in partnership with the Consensus Building Institute (CBI) - a not-for-profit organisation founded in 1993 by leading practitioners and theory builders in the fields of negotiation and dispute resolution and affiliated with Harvard and MIT - this course provides an in-depth overview of strategies for assessing, designing and convening multi-stakeholder partnerships and initiatives.
 Through real case studies and realistic simulations, participants will deepen their skills in:

 - Framing sustainable development goals (SDGs and others) in ways that motivate constructive stakeholder engagement;